 - Red streaks or painful lumps in your breast

-- Severe pain in your lower belly, feeling sick to your stomach or throwing up
+- Severe pain in your lower belly, nausea and/or vomiting

 - Vaginal discharge/odors